brooksmk/docassemble-Collection/README.md

 * 2018-10-15 added client address to address block in template.

-* 2018-12-03 changed package description, renamed validation/do not call letter interview, added motion to vacate default and certificate of service, fixed validation / do not call letter error where wrong name was displaying for original creditor, changed validation / do not call letter formatting, added ability for interviewee to add additional information to validation / do not call letter.
+* 2018-12-03 changed package description, renamed validation/do not call letter interview, fixed validation / do not call letter error where wrong name was displaying for original creditor, changed validation / do not call letter formatting, added ability for interviewee to add additional information to validation / do not call letter.

 * 2018-12-03 uploaded new validation/do not call letter template.

+* 2018-12-03 added motion to vacate default and certificate of service interviews